CN3ves/5-/docs/index.md

 ___

-**Stances**: However, given the limited scope of these basic actions, the players may attempt to take a stance, adding more strategic options.
+**Stances**: However, given the limited scope of these basic actions, the players may attempt to take a stance, adding more strategic options to the conflice.
 Stances reflect how the character is currently approaching conflict.
 Based on the intended approach, the player can call a stance [effect](#24-conflict-effects) to:

 <details><summary>Gamble an action for additional bonus.</summary>
-  <i>An agressive player may wish to gamble away the defence action to attempt a new attack, depending on the first attack being successful or a fighter may gamble away his success in order to attack an extra target.</i></details>
+  <i>An aggressive player may wish to gamble away the defence action to attempt a new attack, depending on the first attack being successful, or a fighter may gamble away his success changes in order to attack an extra target by attacking twice with a -1 level penalty.</i></details>
 <details><summary>Shifting bonus and penalties to improve a specific action. </summary>
-  <i>A defensive character may wish to take a +1 defensive bonus in exchange for a -1 attack bonus or a manouvering charatcer may put his efforts on outsmarting the target for a +1 manoeuver bonus and the cost of a -1 defense penalty.</i><br></details>
+  <i>A defensive character may wish to take a +1 defensive bonus in exchange for a -1 attack bonus or a manoeuvring character may put his efforts on outsmarting the target for a +1 manoeuvre bonus and the cost of a -1 defence penalty.</i><br></details>
 <br>

 **Movement**: In this system, there are no grids, maps or any other sort of objective locations and positions during conflicts.
 The general layout is described, highlighting particularities that could be used for or against the players and all characters involved will start in relative positions to each other.
 Each character can be:

-  > **Close**: Can be attacked normally with melee weapons, but with a -1 penalty for ranged weapons and magic.
-If hit once, ranged attackers will be forced into a defensive position and see their attack disrupted.
+  > **Close**: Can be attacked normally with melee weapons, but with a -1 stress penalty for ranged weapons and magic.
+If hit once, ranged attackers (including spell-casters) will be forced into a defensive position and see their attack disrupted.
   > **Nearby**: Enemies can be attacked with melee weapons (after moving), long reach weapons, ranged weapons and magic.
   > **In range**: Enemies can be attacked with ranged weapons and magic.
-  > **Out of range**: Enemies can be attacked only with higher level magic.
+  > **Out of reach**: Enemies can be attacked only with higher powered magic (count as +1 tier enemy).

 *Note that* these positions are not linearly spaced.
-Because all positions are relative to the players, all players occupies the close space at all times and needs to move 1 "space" to a nearby position, 2 "spaces" to get to an in range target or 4 "spaces" to reach an out of reach target.
+Because all positions are relative to the players, all players occupy the close space at all times and need to move 1 "space" to a *nearby* position, 2 "spaces" to get to an *in range* target or 4 "spaces" to reach an *out of reach* target.

 ## 2.3 Conflict Resolution
 [go to top](#table-of-contents)